Natural Numbers

 Difference Between Natural Numbers and Whole Numbers

 Natural numbers are all positive numbers like 1, 2, 3, 4, and so on.
 They are the numbers you usually count and they continue till infinity.
-Whereas, the whole numbers are all natural numbers including 0, for example, 0, 1, 2, 3, 4, and so on.
+Whereas, whole numbers are all natural numbers including 0, for example, 0, 1, 2, 3, 4, and so on.
 Integers include all whole numbers and their negative counterpart. e.g, -4, -3, -2, -1, 0,1, 2, 3, 4 and so on.
 The following table shows the difference between a natural number and a whole number.

 Natural Number | Whole Number |